arskom/spyne/doc/source/manual/05-02_validation.rst

 below, along with their default values

 - ``default = None`` - default value if the input is ``None``.
-- ``nillable = True`` - if True, the item can be null when provided.
+- ``nillable = True`` - if ``True``, the item can be null when provided.
 Note that this constraint only applies when the variable is actually provided in the input document and is ignored if it's not.
 You should set ``min_occurs=1`` if you want to force this variable to be present in incoming documents.
 - ``min_occurs = 0`` - set this to 1 to make the type mandatory.
 Can be set to
     any positive integer.
 Note that if ``nillable=False``, the validator will still accept ``null`` values.